 There will be the digitization of textbooks.
 According to Valerie Strauss, there is a decline of the traditional high school textbooks, because of a shift in the demand of e-Books.
 The education system in America is currently witnessing a demand for e-books.
 States such as Arizona and California have enacted laws permitting teachers and parents to use digital books.
 Stepinac is one of the schools that are gradually phasing out the use of paper textbooks in their classrooms.

 Digital Books-Accessing Information at a Cheaper Price: The motivation behind the use of digital books is the amount of money that parents will pay, in order to access them.
 For instance, the President of Stepinac School asserts that the decision to promote the use of digital books was not a difficult decision to make.
 This is because students have a chance to access books at a cheaper price.
 The extent of e-Books reliance is not on students but also companies offering essay writing services rely on them.
 These companies provide any type of academic assistance to students, including proofreading services.

 3. Gaming Technologies

 Video games are common tools of play that children have access to.
 They are found in tablets, computers, mobile phones, etc. Video games are slowly being used to prop up the learning process.
-The use of video games encourages children to take risks and opens up their mind to critical thinking.
+The use of video games encourages children to take risks and opens up their minds to critical thinking.